Wisconsin Supreme Court: Ballot Drop Boxes Legal Only at Election Offices - NewsBreak

 July 12 (Reuters) - U.S. President Joe Biden on Tuesday nominated five new federal judges, but did not at this time move forward with a plan opposed by a growing number of Democrats and progressives to appoint a Republican abortion opponent to a judgeship in Kentucky.

+The Massachusetts Supreme Court shot down a challenge from state Republicans seeking to restrict absentee voting, allowing every voter to submit mail-in ballots in the September primary without needing an excuse.

 A Kentucky judge has struck down a measure that would have weakened Democratic Gov. Andy Beshear’s appointment authority over a key ethics commission by shifting power to Republican officials to select a majority of the members.
 In his ruling Monday, Jefferson Circuit Judge McKay Chauvin said the measure severely “diminishes and diverts” the governor’s constitutional duty to ensure the state’s executive branch ethics code is “faithfully executed.”
 By shifting appointment authority away from the governor, the law empowered other constitutional officers who aren’t “charged with that same constitutional duty,” he said.
 The GOP-dominated legislature passed the measure — House Bill 334 — this year over Beshear’s veto.
 The new law was set to take effect Thursday but is now blocked by the judge’s decision.
-Republican Attorney General Daniel Cameron’s office said the ruling will be appealed.
+Under the measure, five statewide officeholders — currently all Republicans — each would make one appointment to the reconstituted state Executive Branch Ethics Commission.
+Those officials are the attorney general, secretary of state, state treasurer, state auditor and agriculture commissioner.
+The governor would appoint two members to the panel that enforces the executive branch ethics code.
+The measure would have removed all five current commission members — all gubernatorial appointees.

+MILWAUKEE — Republican gubernatorial candidate Tim Michels once led an organization that fought a proposal to get tough on people who were living in the country illegally, but he's campaigning as someone opposed to illegal immigration.Michels, a co-owner of the construction company Michels Corp., is in a tight battle with former Lt.
+Gov. Rebecca Kleefisch in the Republican primary race for governor.
+The winner of the Aug.
+9 primary will advance to face Democratic Gov. Tony Evers in November.The Milwaukee Journal Sentinel reported Tuesday on Michels' positions on immigration.When Michels was president of the board of the Wisconsin Transportation Builders...

+Elections to the United States House of Representatives will take place on November 8, 2022.
+The seats of all 435 representatives are up for election this year, along with the seats of five of the six non-voting members of the U.S. House.
+Democrats maintained their majority in the in the...

 Comments / 0